 This position includes participation in team meetings, training sessions, and archival research.
 It may be located outside of Victoria, with travel paid for by the project.

 The fellowship is valued at $10,000 in wages and other costs associated with training and travel as the student participates in the project.
-This may include a presentation at the NAJC AGM in Ottawa in September.

 The position will last approximately 16 weeks, depending on specific arrangements with the supervisor.